 Sam J. Brown and

-In 1910, a home was purchased in Osakis by John, Bill and Tom Brown for their mother and four younger brothers and sisters.
+In 1910, a home was purchased in Osakis by the Brown family for their mother.